 Keeping your Personal Information Safe

-Protecting your personal information is of the utmost importance to ASEBP.
+Protecting your personal information is of the utmost importance to the Alberta School Employee Benefit Plan (ASEBP).
 We have detailed processes and procedures when it comes to collecting your personal information, and checks and balances in place to ensure it’s secure.
 So, while we’re doing everything we can to ensure the safety of your personal information, we thought we’d share some tips on how you can do the same!

 Requests for information.
 ASEBP will never contact you by phone or email to request your Social Insurance Number (SIN) or My ASEBP login information.
 If we require your SIN, it’ll always be collected through official ASEBP forms.